-The following protocol can be used by any user to verify Alice's signature:
+The following protocol can be used by any user to verify 20 Alice's signature:

 - 1. Bob receives a message M and corresponding signature S, which he wants to verify.
 He believes that Alice generated the signature. - 2.
-Bob computes $M'=S{PKS^A}$ (modn) where n is Alice's public modulus (it is specified as part of $PKS_A$ ). - 3.
+Bob computes $M'=S{PKS_A} \pmod{1}$ where n is Alice's public 25 modulus (it is specified as part of PKS_A). - 3.
 Bob verifies that M=M'.
 If they match, then Alice's signature verifies successfully.
 Otherwise the verification fails.

-Most of the protocols described require public encryption keys or private signature keys (or both).
+Most of the protocols described require public encryption 30 keys or private signature keys (or both).
 Each user communicating with central controller 200 should receive encrypted messages from central controller 200 and sign messages that they send to central controller 200.
-Hence, each user in the encrypts a message to central controller 200 using central 45 system requires a public/private encryption key pair and a public/private signature key pair.
+Hence, each user in the system requires a public/private encryption key pair and a 35 tificate authority signature pair under lock and key except public/private signature key pair.
 As noted above, these pairs could be the same pair in systems like RSA.

 Generating a key pair, either signature or encryption, depends heavily upon the intended algorithm.
-A brief is shown below.
+A brief example for generating RSA encryption (and signature) keys 40 is used by central controller 200 to sign a unique signature is shown below.

 - 1. Central controller 200 determines the size for the public key.
-Typically, a 768-bit key is the recommended minimum, but 1024-bits provide a better minimum. - The other part of the pair, the public part, is used to verify 55 2.
-Central controller 200 generates two primes p and q such that p>sqrt(pq)>q, and p and q are not close together (i.e. they are both roughly sqrt(n) in size, but different in size by two or three bits). - 3.
+Typically, a 768-bit key is the recommended minimum, but 1024-bits provide a better minimum. - 2.
+Central controller 200 generates two primes p and q such 45 that p>sqrt(pq)>q, and p and q are not close together (i.e. they are both roughly sqrt(n) in size, but different in size by two or three bits). - 3.
 Central controller 200 computes n=pq.
 This is the public modulus. - 4.
 Central controller 200 chooses a public exponent e.
-Common choices are 3, 17, and $65537 (2^{16}+1)$ . - 5.
-Central controller 200 computes the private exponent d by finding d such that
+Common choices are 3, 17, and 65537 (216+1). - 5.
+Central controller 200 computes the private exponent d by finding d such that - $ed=1 \pmod{(p-1)(q-1)}$.

-$ed=1 \pmod{(p-1)(q-1)}$ .